What You Need To Know About Stem Cells

 What are Hematopoietic Stem Cells?

-It is a subtype of an adult stem cell that originates in the bone marrow.
+A hematopoietic stem cell is a subtype of an adult stem cell that originates in the bone marrow.
 Also called the “blood stem cell”, it can differentiate into all types of blood cells, including white blood cells, red blood cells, and platelets.
 They are usually found in the bone marrow and in the peripheral blood.

 What are Multi-Potent Stem Cells?